 How many months have you spent planning your wedding, so far?
 By the time the big day has finally arrived, it’ll feel like forever (trust us).
 That’s why so many couples want every detail of their day documented.
 I mean every detail.
 You worked hard to create that beautiful room — it should live on forever.
 From your dinner place settings to your centerpieces, to an overall view of the room before a single guest arrives — that is the challenge — snagging those photos before people fill the space.
 Here’s why…

 If you choose to have one wedding photographer, you may have to sacrifice some coverage at the hall to capture the details of the room before guests arrive.
 Having that second photographer, allows one of them to go straight to the venue and capture the details of the space you created before the crowd arrives while the other stays with you, your husband and bridal party.
 But here’s the beautiful thing, if photographing your wedding favors, cocktail hour space or Chiavari chairs in all of their untouched glory is not a priority, then a one wedding photographer package is worth considering.
 Take a look at these examples of detail shots that need to be taken before guests arrive.

 The Mike Staff Productions Guarantee

 At Mike Staff Productions, we trust that you’ll choose the perfect person to work with because you know what you want on your wedding day!
-There’s no such thing as a one-size-fits-all wedding photographer – we get that, that’s why we invite you to be a part of the process during your appointment.
+There’s no such thing as a one-size-fits-all wedding photographer, DJ or videographer – we get that, that’s why we invite you to be a part of the planning process.